Surprise Lake

 There are absolutely no facilities at Surprise Lake — no restrooms, no picnic tables, no trash cans, no signage.
 Pack everything in and pack everything out.
 Bring more water than you think you need, wear layers, and keep a first-aid kit in your pack given the remote nature of the hike.
 There is no confirmed fee to access the trail, but conditions and access can change, so check local trail resources before heading out.
 The best windows for a visit run from late spring through early fall, with summer weekday mornings offering the best combination of warm swimming temperatures and relative solitude.

 Surprise Lake sits conveniently close to two worthwhile base towns.
 West Milford, NJ offers practical amenities — gas stations, convenience stores, and local eateries — just a short drive from the trailhead area.
-Cross the border into Greenwood Lake, NY for lakeside dining, a classic small-town vibe, and stunning views of the lake you glimpsed from the trail ridge.
+Cross the border into Greenwood Lake, NY for lakeside dining, a classic small-town vibe, and striking views of the lake you glimpsed from the trail ridge.
 Both towns make excellent starting or ending points for a day built around this hidden highland gem.

 Directions to Surprise Lake, NJ